kokufu/Barenote/README.md

    ![](doc/img/sample01_ref.png)

 ### Multi-articles Preparation
-If your page has tow or more articles which hvae footnotes, you can apply it to each article as follows.
+If your page has tow or more articles which have footnotes, you can apply it to each article as follows.

 1. Add `barenote.min.js` to your page.